FelixKratz/SketchyBar/README.md

 ```

 ### Subscribing items to system events for their script execution
+Any item can *subscribe* to arbitrary *events*, when the *event* happens, all items subscribed to the *event* will execute their *script*.
+This can be used to create more reactive and performant items which react to events rather than polling for a change.
 ```bash
 sketchybar -m subscribe <name> <event> ... <event>
 ```